iclr-blogposts/2025/_posts/2025-04-28-scalable-mcts.md

 ## MCTS Background

 In this blog post, we will focus on MCTS with the Upper Confidence bounds applied to Trees (UCT) algorithm, which is a widely used variant that effectively balances exploration and exploitation.
 For simplicity, we will refer to this variant as "MCTS" throughout the post.
 MCTS, a powerful algorithm for decision making in large state spaces, is commonly used in games, optimization problems, and real-world domains such as protein folding and molecular design.
 It stands out for its ability to search complex spaces without the need for additional heuristic knowledge, making it adaptable across a variety of problems.
 Before MCTS became prominent, techniques like minimax with alpha-beta pruning were the standard in game AI.
 While alpha-beta pruning could efficiently reduce the search space, its effectiveness often depended on the quality of evaluation functions and move ordering.
 MCTS offered a different approach that could work without domain-specific knowledge, though both methods can benefit from incorporating heuristics<d-cite key="swiechowski2022mcts"></d-cite>.
-Below, we will walk through the details of MCTS and UCT.
+Let’s now take a closer look at how these four phases work together to guide the search process:

 ### The Four Phases of MCTS

-MCTS operates in an environment that defines the states, actions, transition rules, and reward assignments.
-The algorithm iteratively builds a search tree, collecting statistics for each node, such as visit counts and the average reward from simulations that pass through it.
-These statistics guide the decision-making process, enabling the algorithm to balance exploration and exploitation.
-The algorithm operates in four main phases:
+MCTS operates in an environment that defines states, actions, a transition function, and a reward function.
+In the diagrams below, we assume a simplified environment where both states and actions are represented as single nodes due to the environment's deterministic transition function, and only terminal nodes yield rewards (either 0 or 1).
+While the diagrams represent both states and actions as single nodes for visual clarity, in MCTS it is generally the state-action pairs that collect key decision-making statistics such as average reward $Q(s, a)$ and visit counts $N(s, a)$, which are crucial inputs to the UCT formula that guides the selection process.
+States themselves also track visit counts $N(s)$, which influence exploration decisions.

+The core of MCTS lies in its iterative tree-building process, which unfolds through a repeated cycle of four distinct phases.
+In the diagrams that follow, note that the values shown in the nodes represent the average rewards $Q(s, a)$ accumulated through multiple iterations.
+Let’s now take a closer look at how these four phases work together to guide the search process:

 <div class="row mt-4">
   <div class="col-md-6">
     <h4>1.
 Selection</h4>
     <p>
-      Starting from the root, MCTS traverses child nodes using a policy that balances exploration and exploitation until it reaches a node with unexplored children (allowing for expansion) or a terminal node.
+      Starting from the root, the algorithm traverses child nodes using a policy that balances exploration and exploitation until it reaches a node with unexplored children (allowing for expansion) or a terminal node.
     </p>
   </div>
   <div class="col-md-6">